Insolvency: United States

 Under the Uniform Commercial Code, a person is considered to be insolvent when the party has ceased to pay its debts in the ordinary course of business, or cannot pay its debts as they become due, or is insolvent within the meaning of the Bankruptcy Code.
 This is important because certain rights under the code may be invoked against an insolvent party which are otherwise unavailable.

-The United States has established insolvency regimes which aim to protect the insolvent individual or company from the creditors, and balance their respective interests.
+The United States has established an insolvency regime which aims to protect the insolvent individual or company from the creditors and balance their respective interests.
 For example, see Chapter 11, Title 11, United States Code.
 However, some state courts have begun to find individual corporate officers and directors liable for driving a company deeper into bankruptcy, under the legal theory of "deepening insolvency".

 In determining whether a gift or a payment to a creditor is an unlawful preference, the date of the insolvency, rather than the date of the legally declared bankruptcy, will usually be the primary consideration.